SAP-archive/teched2021-DEV261/exercises/ex9/README.md

 ## Goal 🎯

-As of now the the action **submitexternalorder** is set for no authentication.
-This is determined by the definition found in the file **srv/orders-service.cds**.
+As of now the the action **submitexternalorder**, exposed by the cap service using the path `/external`, is exposed without requiring authentication.
+This is determined by the definition found in the file **components/srv/orders-service.cds**.

-The goal of this exercise is to reconfigure the API rule so that a authentication via OAuth2 is necessary.
-In addition will leverage the OAuth2 client functionality delivered with Kyma to authenticate a requests to this action.
+The goal of this exercise is to reconfigure the API rule so that authentication via OAuth2 is necessary.
+This will be accomplished by leveraging the OAuth2 functionality delivered with Kyma.

 ## API Rule with OAuth2